doctorwidget/volta/doc/friend.rst

 As noted, you *must* have session middleware turned on for this to work, and the Friend middleware must come *before* the session middleware if you're using the thrush macro.
+If you are instead using ordinary nesting syntax, the Friend middleware must be *inner* to the session middleware.

 Workflows
 ----------------------

-The *workflow* abstraction encapsulates everything about one authentication
-strategy: so there is one workflow for HTTP Basic authentication, another for form-based classic authentication, a third for OpenID, a fourth for OAuth, etcetera.
-Each of requires a completely different sequence of events: *when is the user prompted for credentials?*... *who are they sent to?*... *what information comes back and how does it come back?*, and so on.
+The *workflow* abstraction encapsulates everything about the flow of control for one specific authentication strategy.
+There is one workflow for HTTP Basic authentication, another for form-based classic authentication, a third for OpenID, a fourth for OAuth, etcetera.
+Each one involves a completely different sequence of events: *when is the user prompted for credentials?*... *who are they sent to?*... *what information comes back and how does it come back?*, and so on.

-So *workflows* should be seen as the highest-level abstraction, which are used to organize and make sense of the whole process.
-Contrast that with *credentials functions*, which are an essential part of the whole process, but which have a much more limited scope of control.
-Every workflow must have a credential function, but the workflow controls when it is invoked, and how important it is for that workflow.
+So *workflows* should be seen as the highest-level abstraction, which are used to organize and make sense of the whole process in a consistent way regardless of which authentication strategy you have chosen.

 Note that in the configuration map above, the ``:workflows`` key takes a *vector* of workflows.
 This example has only one workflow, but it is perfectly valid to have more than one.
 When you have multiple workflows, Friend will check each workflow in the order provided, until one of them returns a non-nil result.
-So the meaning of the vector is that passing *any one* of those workflows is sufficent; the user does not need to pass *all* of them.
+So the meaning of the vector is that succeeding with *any one* of those workflows is sufficent; the user does not need to pass *all* of them.

 This lets you have (for
 example) form-based authentication based on a database for yourself plus a few